adotsch/jupyterq/README.md

 # JupyterQ

-This is just a little help on how to run your own Jupyter Notebook server with the latest Q kernel and with your own license file.
+Here is a quick guide to setting up your own Jupyter Notebook server with the latest Q kernel and your own license file.

 ## Quick Start

-You have
+If you have
  * docker-compose on Linux (or WSL2)
  * your `$QHOME`/`$QLIC` already set
  * a valid `kc.lic`

 just run:

 ```
  $ docker-compose up -d          # or docker compose up -d